KiCodes/Audio_Manipulation-and-Speech_Recognition/README.md

 4. load_mp3: involves the manipulation of an audion file in terms of volume(in db), repetition, fading in/out and changing file format/extension

-The main.py, api_config and api_communication connect to the assemblyAI API in order to upload file to be transcribed, extract url of the audio, and post it to be transcribed, which then returns a status json amongst other information.
-The transcribed words are then stored in a text file along with the other recorded audio in the project (audios_n_txt)
+The main.py, api_config and api_communication connect to the assemblyAI API in order to upload file to be transcribed, extract url of the audio, and post it to be transcribed.
+This then returns a json 'status' amongst other information.
+A loop is ran which continues to GET a request from the assemblyAI every 30 seconds until the status is completed or throws and error.
+The transcribed audio are then stored in a text file along with the other recorded audio in the project (audios_n_txt)